ragtagrecords/audiofiler-rc505/README.md

 >https://github.com/ragtagrecords/audiofiler-fs

-To build the app in a Windows environment you can use this command line prompt:
+To build the app in a Windows environment you can use this command:

 `pyinstaller --onefile "Audiofiler RC-505.py"`